wmpeng/DataScienceHomework/README.md

 The source code's path is ".\DataScienceHomework\DataScienceHomework\smithWaterman.cpp".

-The executable file is "DataScienceHomework.exe"
+The executable file is "DataScienceHomework.exe".

 # 3 Run Process